haerimhwang/haerimhwang.github.io/_posts/2021-01-12-Korean-c-test.md

 * [Click Here for the C-Test](http://yayhaerim.pythonanywhere.com/)

-* When you use this analyzer for your research, please cite:
+* When you use this analyzer for your research, please cite: <br>

   `Lee-Ellis, S. (2009).
 The development and validation of a Korean C-Test using Rasch analysis.
 Language Testing, 26, 245–274.` <br>

 ---